 As part of the celebrations, the villagers ate sweet bread pancakes, which are now known as pizzelle.
 During the procession, the saint’s statue would be carried through the town while the delicious pizzelles were the main attraction.

-Even now, the humble pizzelle is an integral part of Italy’s rich culinary history, and it continues to please folks worldwide, just like Italian sponge cake or this Maritozzi sweet bun.
+Even now, the humble pizzelle is an integral part of Italy’s rich culinary history, and it continues to please folks worldwide, just like the Sicilian Cassata cake that dates from the 10th century, Italian sponge cake or this Maritozzi sweet bun.

 Ingredients you’ll need